haseebanwar/create-react-pkg/README.md

 npx create-react-package my-package --sb
 ```

-Or, add Storybook in your existing project by running:
+Or, add Storybook to your existing project by running:

 ```sh
 npx storybook init